amazingphilippe/scrab/README.md

 > A fork to experiment seeding the phrase to always get deterministic results.
-Current status: Not started
+Current status: This actually works!

 # scrab